me-raffyrabin/whats-app-doc-md/README.md

 ---

 ## 📄 License

-MIT — use it, fork it, forge with it.
+Released under the [MIT License - use it, fork it, forge with it.](LICENSE). © 2026 realgothamknights.

+---

+<p align="center">Made with ✨ and a love for forging things.</p>